 Don't skip the exquisite 16th century black and gold Azuchi-Momoyama-style architecture at Osaki Hachimangu Shrine and at Date Masamune's final resting place, Zuihoden Mausoleum.
 These buildings embody the samurai leader's luxurious style.

-Also on the LOOPLE course, make a pit stop at Aoba Castle and explore the historic remains.
+Also on the Loople course, Aoba Castle and its historic remains are worth exploring.
 Afterward visit one of the nearby restaurants and enjoy some of the best views of the city.

 Grilled beef tongue, or gyutan, is the local specialty and a must-try for meat-eaters.
 There are many restaurants specialising in grilled meat and gyutan around the station area.
 If you're not in the mood for meat, zunda, a sweet green soybean paste, is the other local favorite and used to top everything from mochi rice to ice cream parfaits.